6M – Drisky

 DRISKY comes in a form of a part completed yacht with deck fittings installed, foils and a winged lead ballast, developed by Mr Dave Hollom, which is painted and fitted.
 The yacht is ready for the installation of the rig and radio equipment.
 The hulls are constructed using Carbon / Kevlar as an inner layer with carbon on the outer.
 Moulding is done using the vacuum bag technique.
 This type of construction method forms a light but robust hull.

-It is recommended for skippers to choose their own supplier especially if they wish to keep within a budget.
+It is recommended for skippers to choose high modulus carbon tube when constructing their rig.
 There are various specialists who supply carbon tube and components for the rig required for DRISKY.
 It becomes a personal choice of how many sails you wish to use, but generally 3 suits of sails will provide the skipper with a starting point.
 If you wish to employ more sails, then the most suitable configuration is as follows.

 A – Full size mainsail and jib using lightweight sail cloth.

 A2 – (Flat Mainsail) using heavier sail cloth with a full size jib.

 B – Reduced size sails using a heavier sail cloth.

 Storm Suit – Smallest Sails (Optional).

 Which ever supplier of sails you choose, the quality of stiffness within the carbon mast is of paramount importance.
 If you’re choosing to build your own rig using a kit, ensure you follow the instructions carefully from the rig supplier.